syncfusion-content/flutter-docs/Flutter/installation/Installation-errors.md

 ### Problem

-**Error Message:** Sorry, we are unable to find a valid license or trial for Essential Studio for Flutter under your account.
+**Error Message:** Sorry, we are unable to find a valid license or trial for Essential Studio&reg; for Flutter under your account.

 <em>**Offline installer**</em>